 Our Certificate of Incorporation provides that the number of directors shall be determined in the manner set forth in our Bylaws.
-Our Bylaws provide that the Board will consist of a number of directors ranging from three to 15 directors, with the exact number of directors to be determined from time to time by the Board.
+Our Bylaws provide that the Board will consist of a number of directors ranging from three (3) to fifteen (15) directors, with the exact number of directors to be determined from time to time by the Board.
 At present, the number of members constituting the Board is fixed at eight.

 Our Board of Directors has approved the amendment and restatement of our Certificate of Incorporation in order to restate in its entirety Article VI of the Certificate of Incorporation to provide for a classified Board of Directors.
 The restated Article VI also includes terms that incorporate provisions of the Company's existing bylaws into the Certificate of Incorporation.
-A copy of the Certificate of Incorporation, as proposed to be amended and restated, is included as Appendix C to this Proxy Statement and is incorporated herein by reference.
-Appendix C also includes a copy of the Company's Certificate of Incorporation that is marked to show changes from the version that is currently in effect.
+A copy of the Certificate of Incorporation, as proposed to be amended and restated, is included as Appendix C is included as Appendix C also includes a copy of the Company's Certificate of Incorporation that is marked to show changes from the version that is currently in effect.
 Under Delaware law, the adoption of the amendment must be approved by our stockholders.